octave-ati/Portfolio/README.md

 # :mortar_board: Portfolio

-Welcome to my Portfolio where I list the projects that I did outside of my work as a Data Analyst in the French Navy.
+Welcome to my Portfolio where I list the projects that I did outside of my work as a Data Scientist in the French Navy.

 Don't hesitate to contact me on [LinkedIn](https://www.linkedin.com/in/octave-antoni/) if you want additional information regarding some of the projects.